How Much Horsepower Does A Cold Air Intake Add?

 Density is (in physics terms) “the quantity of mass per unit volume.”

-For example, a box filled with bricks weighs more (or, technically, “has a larger mass”) than the same box filled with feathers.
+For example, a box filled with bricks weighs more (or, technically, “has a larger mass”) than the identical box filled with feathers.

 This is because the bricks are more dense; they have more mass occupying that space.